sami-chaaban/starparser/README.md

 **```--import_mic_values```** *```column-name(s)```* *`--f otherfile.star`*

 For every particle, find the micrograph that it belongs to in a second star file (specified with ```--f```) and replace the original column value with that of the second star file (e.g. *\_rlnOpticsGroup*).
-This requires that the second star file only has one instance of each micrograph name (e.g. a micrographs_ctf.star file).
+This requires that the second star file only has one instance of each micrograph name (e.g. a micrograph star file like micrographs_ctf.star).
 To import multiple columns, separate them with a slash.
 The result is written to a new star file (default output.star, or specified with ```--o```).

 **```--import_particle_values```** *```column-name(s)```* *`--f otherfile.star`*